consentsam/learnledger/scripts/README.md

 - `validate-api-docs.js` - Validates API endpoints against documentation by testing each endpoint and comparing the response with what's documented
 - `validate-error-responses.js` - Tests error scenarios to ensure error responses match the documentation
 - `update-api-docs.js` - Updates the OpenAPI specification based on actual API responses
+- `cleanup-openapi.js` - Removes duplicate OpenAPI specification files and updates script references to use a single file

 ## Installation